-A summary of the activities for the development of the County's PY2024 Annual Action Plan includes:
+A summary of the activities for the development of the County's PY 2025 Annual Action Plan includes:

-- Five (5) Public meetings were held in March and April 2024.
+- Six (6) Public meetings and Workshops were held in March and April 2025.
 The meetings were publicized on the county's website and in the local newspaper.
-As per HUD Citizen Participation requirements, the County accepted comments up to 30 days after the date of the formal Public Hearing. - Surveys were solicited.
+As per HUD Citizen Participation requirements, the County accepted comments up to 30 days after the date of the formal Public Hearing. - A public meeting was held on July 10th, 2025. - Surveys were solicited.
 Citizens were invited to participate in a Survey to gain insight into priorities and Fair Housing issues.
-The surveys were made available electronically and on paper for 30 days. - 2nd Public Hearing was held on July 16, 2024.
+The surveys were made available electronically and on paper for 30 days. - 2nd Public Hearing was held on August 5th, 2025.
 The hearing was publicized through the resources mentioned above.
 The County will accept comments for up to 30 days.

-Drafts of the PY2024 Annual Action Plan were posted on the County's website for its 30-day comment period, and hard copies were made available at County offices.
+Drafts of the PY 2025 Annual Action Plan were posted on the County's website for its 30-day comment period, and hard copies were made available at County offices.
 Citizens, public agencies, or other interested parties wishing to comment were encouraged to submit comments verbally or in writing.
 Input from the community, including comments from individual citizens and agencies, is highly valuable and contributes to establishing housing and community development goals.